harvard-nrg/lochness/README.md

 ```

 ## Documentation
-You can find the documentation [here](http://docs.neuroinfo.org/lochness/en/latest/)
+You can find all the documentation you will ever need [here](http://docs.neuroinfo.org/lochness/en/latest/)